Written by: Amara Sayid

 8. Give Your All During Class.
 Even if you feel shy, or aren't comfortable with a combination or choreography yet, smile.
 Emote.
 Express.
 You're having fun, aren't you?
 Let the teacher know by flashing that beautiful smile.
 The dance room is a safe haven, allow yourself to let go.
 The class and your technique will be better for it.

-9. Don't Leave Early.
+9. Don't Leave Early/Walk Out.
 If you have an emergency or a reason to go, please tell your instructor before class begins that you'll be stepping out.
-Never storm out in a fury if something upsets you.
-The diva exit only makes you look like a quitter and it hurts the morale of the rest of the group.
+And please: never storm out in a fury if something upsets you.
+The stormed exit is very rude and it hurts the morale of the rest of the group.
+Your teacher never walks out on you.
 You owe it to your group to stick it out, and to your mentor to tell them what's going on.
 Most of the time it's a simple misunderstanding.

 10. Respect Your Peers.
 Come into class ready to absorb information like a sponge.
 There's a lot of things that you will go over in one class.
 And remember, you are a student.
 It is not your place to correct another dancer in the room or tell them to move over for whatever reason.
 If your fellow dancer asks you to clarify something, direct them to the teacher or ask the teacher yourself.
 Don't have a mini class right there.
 No one will know the combination better than the person who created it.
 Your peer may not know the movement correctly and can teach you it in the wrong way.